Abhi7410/AAD-Project/README.md

    It is described with some example.
 It also has visual solution of debt simplifing , in which random graph is made and their connections with some probability factor is made.
  - The max-flow algorithm implementation for debt simplifier will be added after some time.
-   It doesn't use any max flow algorithm but it has an basic implementation which is described in the document.
+   It doesn't use any max flow algorithm but it is basic implementation which involves heaps, given in the document.
 -  The third part is a basic Competitive Programming Guide for Graphs.
    It consists of how to start and deal with the graphs and problems related to different algorithms of graph theory.